SOMETHING IS CLEARLY GOING ON: SILICON VALLEY AND THE PRINCESS AMIRA ...

-Many thanks to all of you who communicated your well-wishes to Daniel and me during the Christmas and New Years' holidays, and our best wishes back to all of you.
+Many thanks to all of you who communicated your well-wishes during the Christmas and New Years' holidays, and our best wishes back to all of you.

 That said, 2018 looks like it is shaping up to be more of the same, on steroids.
 Something is clearly going on, though it is difficult to ascertain precisely what.
 One story, which I did not blog about last year, was that concerning all the various accusations that came out of this or that person committing some sort of sexual abuse or impropriety.
 We saw the emergence of a very troubling Jacobin sort of "j'accuse" culture emerging around the world, and particularly in America, where one sitting senator, another senator-want-to-be, a major corporate-controlled media "host" and a noted Hollyweird film producer all accused in efforts to ... do what exactly?
 All that was missing was Robespierre and a Committee for Public Safety and a few guillotines.
 Something was going on, but it was unclear what, and theories ranged from diabolical plots to oust President Trump, to more esoteric theories that part of the deep state was being purged by yet another part of it, in the ongoing behind-the-scenes Mafia wars that I've been hypothesizing might be taking place.